SilentRhetoric/solid-algo-wallets/README.md

 ## Overview

-The solid-algo-wallets library provides a simple, unified interface for integrating Algorand wallets into a decentralized web application client built with SolidJS.
+The solid-algo-wallets library provides a simple, unified interface for integrating Algorand wallets into a web application client built with SolidJS.

 Importing solid-algo-wallet into your app client provides convenient functions to: